What does a grade represent in PBL?

 The scores on assessments are not to be confused with the traditional grading scale you describe in this question.
 A student does not get a “3 out of 4” or “2 out of 4” nor is the GPA scale relevant at this point.
 Over a 9-week reporting period a student has opportunity to participate in multiple assessments in multiple modalities (not just written “tests”) that are tied to the standards for the class.
 Only those assessment scores are entered in the PBL Gradebook.
 Students can retake assessments if and when they feel they have become more proficient in the standard and/or can propose alternative assessments by which they can better demonstrate that they’ve learned what they are supposed to learn – even after the teacher has moved on to teaching other standards in class.
 Ultimately those assessment scores, which may involve decimal points – a student is nearly proficient, 2.7, for example, or just moving from not proficient, 1.9, for example – are averaged together to generate one score for each standard (1, 2, 3, or 4).
-At the end of the reporting period, those single standards scores are aggregated into one score at the elementary level or, in your case, a letter grade in high school: A, B, C, D, F. You can see on the report card grading scale in the attached handout (on page 8) how a majority of 3’s and 4’s on assessments would result in an A letter grade for a student.
+At the end of the reporting period, those single standards scores are aggregated into one score at the elementary level or, in your case, a letter grade in high school: A, B, C, D, F. You can see on the report card grading scale in Your Guide to Proficiency Based Learning how a majority of 3’s and 4’s on assessments would result in an A letter grade for a student.

 Participation and Practice/Homework Points

 How are students motivated to complete “homework” if it doesn’t count toward the grade?